 - Maintaining the NOAA CONOPS for All Hazards Incident Management and all supplemental guidance ensuring NOAA compliance with the National Response Framework;

-- Coordinating and, under certain circumstances, directs in the Under Secretary's stead and through the proper chain of command, NOAA's efforts to prevent, prepare for, respond to, and recover from incidents of all hazards and all origins;
+- Coordinating and, under certain circumstances, directing in the Under Secretary's stead and through the proper chain of command, NOAA's efforts to prevent, prepare for, respond to, and recover from incidents of all hazards and all origins;

-- Acting as NOAA liaison with the Department of Homeland Security, and other federal agencies, and serves as the Under Secretary's principal advisor on issues relating to intelligence matters, terrorism, and homeland security related emergencies; and
+- Acting as NOAA liaison with the Department of Homeland Security, and other federal agencies, and serves as the Under Secretary's principal adviser on issues relating to intelligence matters, terrorism, and homeland security related emergencies; and

 Links to Federal Homeland Security Sites: